btjm123/cv/index.md

 ## Contests

 `Jun 2020`
-**Shopee** Code League - Ongoing
+**Shopee Code League - Ongoing**
 - 2-month long contest with 8 challenges, ongoing

 `Apr 2020`
-**NUS** National Olympiad in Informatics
+**NUS National Olympiad in Informatics**
 - Solved a problem utilizing Fenwick Trees (for logarithmic updates and queries) and dynamic programming
-- Obtained partial credit for running Djkistra's algorithm to find single-source shortest path on graph multiple times
 - Highest scorer in VJC and ranked 41st nationwide
 - Technical domain: c++

 `Jan 2020`
-**NUS** Hack&Roll Hackathon
+**NUS Hack&Roll Hackathon**
-- Spearheaded development of Chrome Extension that offers cross-platform browser-syncing technology from a master PC to several other slave PCs
+- Developed Chrome Extension offering cross-platform browser-syncing technology from a master PC to other slave PCs
 - Pitched and presented idea to industry software engineering experts
 - Technical domains: node.js, express, azureadmin, redis, jQuery, html/css, chrome extension API

 `Nov 2019`
-**Google Developers** YouthHacks Hackathon
+**Google Developers YouthHacks Hackathon**
 - Designed a powerful Telegram-based artifical intelligence chatbot to offer real-time assistance to local students
-- Interfaced with WolframAlpha API to enable chatbot to intelligently answer homework questions and send periodic reminder
+- Interfaced with WolframAlpha API to enable chatbot to intelligently answer homework questions/send periodic reminders
-- Populated the 'brain bank' of the chatbot so that it can alleviate students' stress levels by telling jokes or playing relaxing music
+- Populated the 'brain bank' for the AI to alleviate students' stress levels by telling jokes/playing relaxing music
 - Awarded 2nd Runner's Up in the Open Category
 - Technical domains: node.js, express, integration of FireBase/DialowFlow/WolframAlpha/Telegram APIs, json

 `Jan 2019`
-**Defence Science Technology Agency (DSTA)** Cyber Defenders Discovery Camp Brainhack
+**DSTA Cyber Defenders Discovery Camp**
-- Exposed to and solved a wide range of cybersecurity challenges (code golf with C, blind SQL injection, nmap, OSINT etc.)
+- Exposed to and solved a wide range of cybersecurity challenges (OSINT, blind SQL, code golf etc.)
 - Awarded 1st Runner's Up in JC/IP Category
 - Techical domains: knowing how and what to google :)

 `Sep 2018`
-**NYP** Singapore Games Creation Competition
+**NYP Singapore Games Creation Competition**
-- Created a fast-paced, hybrid 2D-platformer/shooting game that raises awareness of the importance of one's physical and mental health
+- Created a fast-paced, hybrid 2D-platformer/shooting game that raises awareness of the importance of one's health
 - Entered the Finals and eventually awarded Commendation Award
 - Technical domains: GML using GMStudio, classical physics/basic artifical intelligence

 `Sep 2017`
-**NYP** Singapore Games Creation Competition
+**NYP Singapore Games Creation Competition**
 - Developed a two-stage game composed of a 2D-platformer and a challenging boss level
 - Created a physics engine simulating real-life kinematics/dynamics to form the backbone of the whole game
 - Created a basic artifical intelligence system for the final boss stage